 — use of compiler switches providing alternative semantics.

-The following descriptions in are written in a language-independent manner except when specific languages are used in examples.
+The following descriptions in this document are written in a language-independent manner except when specific languages are used in examples.
 The language-specific Parts may be consulted for language specific descriptions.

-In general, this clause will use the terminology that is most natural to the description of each individual vulnerability.
+In general, Clause 6 will use the terminology that is most natural to the description of each individual vulnerability.
 Hence, terminology may differ from description to description.

 Type system [IHN]